siwonheo/TIL-of-Unemployeds/README.md

 # TIL-of-Unemployeds

-This can be a diary of how we lived today, what we learned, or why each of us did (not) study.
+This is a collection of what we have learned.
+Maybe nothing to commit sometimes, but just try to write anything.
+It can be games, pieces of knowledges, anything.